dlm1223/fantasy-football-optimization/README.md

 the optimal strategy would be regardless of projection system i.e. if there are no sleepers.

 TLDR: Most strategies did similarly.
-It does seem that you should take a backup QB, and a backup TE, especially if you don’t take a TE early.
-In addition, zero-WR strategy does not seem like a good move, especially if you are in the mid picks of the draft.
+It does seem that you should definitely take a backup QB, and also a backup TE especially if you don’t take a TE early.
 Other than that I haven’t found any shocking secrets yet that will give me a huge edge.
 Thanks for reading\!